 “No, the mirror.
 Yeah you.
 Oh, it doesn’t look that bad.
 Get off the sink, please.”
 Milton set a small metal box onto the sink counter.
 He moved Philip off the sink and scooted him out the door.

 “Does he need stitches?”
 Philip called back.

 “Go tell him to change the program, and watch some head rotting cartoons.
 Please.”
-Milton pulled the door shut, but once Philip was gone he shoved the door open again.
+Milton maneuvered back to the bathtub, and beside Orrick.
 “This might sting a bit.”
 He opened the metal box, and pulled out a brown bottle.
 A pair of colorful latex gloves went on Milton’s hands; he pulled out additional supplies, gauze, tape, a packet of ointment, before setting onto work.

 Brook gawked as the foam bubbled up Orrick’s leg.
 “Why do you have all that medical stuff?”

 “He works with machinery,” Orrick supplied.
 He held his breath and screwed his face up.
 It stung a lot.
 Milton gave him a vacant look, and blinked.